carsoncychen/node-coding-challenge/README.md

 - Any request to an endpoint that is not defined should ‘Not Found’ as plain text

 ### Tech
-* express-generator - simplified skeleton express server.
-Can build from scratch if needed.
+* express-generator - simplified initial setup